How to spend no more than 30% of income: the advice of a retired millionaire at 35

 If you invest $ 1000 and you get 10% (or $ 100) a year, then your new base starting point next year will be $ 1100.
 Another 10% of profit is $ 110.
 Add to that a couple of zeros, and there will be enough money to retire.

 “In the following years, thanks to investments in valuable assets, we have increased our savings to over $ 1 million.
 When it comes to investment, late is always better than never.
 If you haven't started yet, there are many resources on the internet, or you can talk to a financial advisor, ”Adcock writes.

 I always like the approach of non-interference when possible, especially when it comes to money.

 Many employers offer retirement plans, and most companies will automatically make contributions directly from your salary to your investment accounts.
 Once you configure it, you no longer have to worry about it.

 Adcock and his wife took full advantage of this when they worked.

-“Automation will make your life so much easier because you don't have to rely on discipline when paying bills, avoiding late fees, interest charges or credit downgrades,” Adcock writes.
+“Automation will make your life so much easier because you don't have to rely on discipline when paying bills, avoid late fees, accrued interest or downgraded credit ratings,” Adcock writes.

 5. Know where your money is going

 One of the most effective ways to eliminate debt is knowing exactly where your money is going.
 Every penny counts.
 It's a basic principle, but many people lack the discipline to sit once a month and review their spending.

 On the subject: US cities with the highest and lowest taxes for retirees